GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 ```
 cd alert-function
 gcloud beta functions deploy handle_alert --runtime python37 --trigger-http
-We need to update the prometheus configuration with the URL of the deployed function.
-You can get this from the command line where you deployed the function, or look it up in the cloud console.
-It will look like:
 ```

+We need to update the Prometheus configuration with the URL of the deployed function.
+You can get this from the command line where you deployed the function, or look it up in the GCP Console.
+It willlook something like this:

 ```
 https://us-central1-[project-id].cloudfunctions.net/handle_alert
 ```

-Go into the [config maps section](https://console.cloud.google.com/kubernetes/configmap) of the GKE console and edit the _yaml_ for `iotmonitor-prometheus-alertmanager` config, finding the URL:
-`http://example.com/willbe404/` and replacing it with the one for your function.
+Go into the [config maps section](https://console.cloud.google.com/kubernetes/configmap) of the GKE console and edit the `yaml` for the `iotmonitor-prometheus-alertmanager` configuration, finding the URL `http://example.com/willbe404/` and replacing it with the one for your function.

 **Note**: Because this is a publicly accessible Cloud Function, you should add a level of security in production by setting